-Then stroll down Main Street and check out the town”s art galleries.
-Breckenridge”s galleries run the gamut from Art on a Whim, which offers fun — and often humorous — art pieces, to Breckenridge Gallery, which has been selling renowned pieces for over 30 years.
-Both galleries are family owned and run.
+Later, stroll down Main Street and check out the town’s art galleries.
+Breckenridge galleries run the gamut from Art on a Whim, which offers fun — and often humorous — art pieces, to Breckenridge Gallery, which has been selling renowned pieces for over 30 years.
+Both are family owned and run.

 Window shop as you make your way to Crepes a la Cart.
 Go savory, sweet or try one of each, and kick back by the outdoor fire pit.